TelenorNorway/docker-for-win-issue-8861/README.md

 # Steps:
 Commands intended to run from repo root directory.
-Between tests run `wsl --shudown` wait 8 seconds for good measures and restart Docker, in order to reset the environment.
+Between tests run `wsl --shutdown` wait 8 seconds for good measures and restart Docker, in order to reset the environment.

 ## Start Apache
 Windows (run this on a command-prompt on its own, or as a daemon):